mjalaf/mjalaf.github.io/_posts/2022-09-15-cosmosdb-logical-partitions.md

 ![Logical Parition - Hot Partition](/assets/img/CosmosDBPost/LogicPart-3.jpg)

-**Conclusion: **  PlantId + CurrentDate is a better choice for Partition Key but it is not ideal.
+**Conclusion:**  PlantId + CurrentDate is a better choice for Partition Key but it is not ideal.

-### How do we know the size of my partition key?
+### How do we know the partition key size?
 There is a log analytics query provided by Microsoft that can be used to check the Partition Key Size

 ```